Alternating Box Dumbbell Step-ups

 - 1

-Stand in front of a sturdy box or step with a dumbbell in each hand, arms at your sides.
+Stand facing a sturdy box or bench, holding a dumbbell in each hand with your arms relaxed at your sides.

 - 2